root-project/web/manual/python/index.md

 ### Low-level manipulation of objects

 When instantiating a C++ class from Python via PyROOT, both a C++ object and its Python proxy object are created.
 Such a Python object forwards any access to its internal C++ object, thus acting as a proxy.
-PyROOT offers functions to inspect or manipulate Python proxies and their C++ counterparts, based on functionality provided by [cppyy](https://cppyy.readthedocs.io/en/latest/lowlevel.html).<br/>
+PyROOT provides functions to inspect or manipulate Python proxies and their C++ counterparts, based on the functionality provided by [cppyy](https://cppyy.readthedocs.io/en/latest/lowlevel.html).<br/>
-You can access these functions with the pattern `ROOT.NameOfFunction` as follows:
+You can access these functions with the `ROOT.NameOfFunction` pattern as follows:

 - `AddressOf(obj)`: When applied to a Proxy object `obj`, it returns an indexable buffer of length 1, whose only element is the address of the C++ object proxied by `obj`.
 The address of the buffer is the same as the address of the address of the C++ object.
 This function is kept for backwards compatibility with old PyROOT versions.

 - `addressof(obj, field, byref)`: Similarly to `AddressOf`, you can use it to obtain the address of an internal C++ object from its Python proxy.
 However, `addressof` returns that address as an integer, not as an indexable buffer.
 Furthermore, `addressof` accepts two more parameters: `field` and `byref`.
 You can use `field` to specify the name of a field in a struct, in order to get the address of that field.
-If you set `byref` to true, `addressof` returns the address of the address of the C++ object.
+If you set `byref` to `True`, `addressof` returns the address of the address of the C++ object.
 This function is equivalent to [cppyy's `addressof`](https://cppyy.readthedocs.io/en/latest/lowlevel.html#capsules).

-Example usage:
+_**Example**_

 ```python
 >>> import ROOT